 Many buildings are painted in soft tones or decorated with patterns.

-In this well maintained village they really have an eye for detail so even the streetlights are decorated.
+In this well maintained village they really have an eye for detail, because even the streetlights are decorated.

 3. Kranjska Gora and Podkoren